 You may just want to be listened to and tell your story, perhaps for the very first time.

-Or we will talk about using a variety of different approaches including written exercises, Mindfulness,
+Or we can talk about using a variety of different approaches including written exercises, Mindfulness,

 role-play, and/or CBT – Cognitive Behavioural Therapy – which looks at thoughts, feelings, behaviours and unhelpful thinking styles.